MazenME/Products/README.md

 - The form uses **Formik** for handling form state and **Yup** for validation.
 - Images are converted to base64 and stored in localStorage.
 - Pagination is implemented with **ReactPaginate**.

-## Future Improvements

-- Add user authentication to allow individual users to manage their own product listings.
-- Improve image handling by integrating cloud storage instead of base64.
-- Introduce filtering by categories or other product attributes.

 ## Author